bonnie/boxcharter/README.md

 # Boxcharter
   An open-source web application that creates chord/lyric "box charts" for jamming.
-This is currently a work in progress; _eventually_ it will be deployed at http://boxcharter.com.
+This is currently a work in progress; it will eventually be deployed at http://boxcharter.com.

 ## Getting Started
   These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.